How Writing is Like Sewing

 The point is—don’t hand your brand-new-to-writing student the equivalent of an evening gown dress pattern and expect it to turn out right on the first try, just because there are “clear instructions.”
 Writing is a set of skills practiced independently of assignments, leading up to developmentally appropriate writing projects that reinforce and expand evolving skills.

-1. Mastery of the original writing process (The Writer’s Jungle)
+- Mastery of the original writing process (Growing Brave Writers)

-2. Rehearsing the mechanics of writing (Wand, Arrow, Boomerang)
+- Rehearsing the mechanics of writing (Quill, Dart, Arrow, Boomerang, Slingshot)

-3. Writing projects to put mechanics and original writing together (Online classes, Help for High School, Jot it Down! and Partnership Writing)
+- Writing projects to put mechanics and original writing together (Jot it Down, Partnership Writing, Faltering Ownership, Help for High School, and Online Classes)